dOrgTech/DAOstack-collab/README.md

 - [**Proposals**](https://github.com/dOrgTech/DAOstack-collab/tree/master/proposals): See passed proposals or add your own through a PR.
 - [**Roadmap**](https://github.com/dOrgTech/DAOstack-collab/wiki): Learn about the broader direction the stack.

+## Submitting a Proposal

+All funding proposals must be submitted to the [Genesis DAO](https://alchemy.daostack.io/dao/0x294f999356ed03347c7a23bcbcf8d33fa41dc830) for consideration.
+This repo is only intended to add convenience and reduce information asymmetries for builders in the DAOstack ecosystem.

+We recommend that you add your proposal details to this repo via Pull Request, then link to the PR in the proposal that you create on Alchemy.

 # Looking for further information?

 * [DAOstack Website](https://daostack.io)